PrefectHQ/prefect/docs/integrations/prefect-databricks/index.md

 ```

 Note, instead of using the built-in models, you may also input valid JSON.
 For example, `AutoScale(min_workers=1, max_workers=2)` is equivalent to `{"min_workers": 1, "max_workers": 2}`.

+## Resources

+For assistance using Databricks, consult the [Databricks documentation](https://www.databricks.com/databricks-documentation).

+Refer to the prefect-databricks API documentation linked in the sidebar to explore all the capabilities of the prefect-databricks library.